 2. Reinforcement cycles

-Weekly, monthly, and quarterly cycles help behaviours stay top of mind.
+Weekly, monthly, and quarterly cycles help behaviors stay top of mind.

 3. Manager accountability